englianhu/binary.com-interview-question/README.md

 Secondly, I wrote another app [testRealTimeTransc](https://beta.rstudioconnect.com/content/3775/) trial version to test the real time trading, and a completed version is [Q1App2](https://beta.rstudioconnect.com/content/3138/).

-Here I wrote another extention page for Q1 which is analyse the multiple currencies and also models from minutes to daily.
+Here I wrote another extention page for Q1 which is analyse the multiple currencies and also models <s>from minutes to</s> daily.
 You are feel free to browse over [Binary.com Interview Q1 (Extention)](http://rpubs.com/englianhu/binary-Q1E) or ([Alternate link](http://rpubs.com/englianhu/316133)).

 #### Shiny Application